Hottentotti/My-wellbeing-project/README.md

 ![tynnyri](https://github.com/Hottentotti/My-wellbeing-project/assets/171318566/2e773cae-8958-4a5f-b2ce-718e8d5f553d)

+Figure:
+* Voimavarojen saaminen = receiving recourses: meaningful work, sleep, activities, needs etc.
+* Voimavarojen antaminen = giving recourses: work, family, friends, activities etc.
+* Voimavarkaita = stress factors: negative thoughts and emotions, bad fitness, bad work management, alcohol, bad conscience, unsafety, conflict of values etc.
+* Hyvinvoinnin pohja = base of recourses, wellbeing and resilience: self-knowledge, self-confidence, self-management, self-care, self-sensing, self-listening, awareness, relaxing and enjoying, and emotional skills
+* Oma raja = own border

 ## Data sources and AI methods

 Data can be collected by myself or someone else.
 Collected data aims for improving personal recourses and wellbeing by improving self-knowledge, self-confidence, self-management, self-care, self-sensing, self-listening, awareness, and emotional skills.
 The idea is that a user gives inputs after which the user gets a personal receipt for improving wellbeing and health.
 After that a user can specify the the receipt with chatbot if needed.
-AI methods consist of neural network with machine learning (deep learning).
+AI methods consist of convolutional neural network with machine learning (deep learning).

 Inputs at the moment:
 * sleep (quality, amount)